MODERN SLAVERY STATEMENT

 LEGAL AND REGULATORY PURPOSE OF THIS STATEMENT

-This statement is made with regard to the obligations arising under section 54(1) of the UK’s Modern Slavery Act 2015 (the Act).
-Accordingly this statement should be considered to constitute the Modern Slavery Statement for Britannia and the Managers until it may in future be modified or amended.
+This statement is made with specific regard to the obligations arising under section 54(1) of the UK’s Modern Slavery Act 2015.
+Accordingly, this statement should be considered to constitute the Modern Slavery Statement for the Britannia Group and the Managers for its current financial year 2019/20 (which ends 20 February 2020) until it may in future be modified or amended.
 Such modifications or amendments will be communicated to all new and existing employees.